cardstack/card-pay-protocol/README.md

 ### TransferPrepaidCardHandler
 The `TransferPrepaidCardHandler` is a contract that handles the `transfer` action.
 This contract will receive a "transfer" action and an ABI encoded signature from the prepaid card's original EOA owner that authorizes the transfer of ownership from the `ActionHandler`.
 This contract will then call the `PrepaidCardManager.transfer()` function to perform a gnosis safe transfer of the prepaid card to the new EOA owner using the provided signature of the previous EOA owner of the prepaid card.

+### SetPrepaidCardInventoryHandler
+The `SetPrepaidCardInventoryHandler` is a contract that handles the `setPrepaidCardInventory` action.
+This contract will receive a "setPrepaidCardInventory" action accompanied by ABI encoded fields that include the prepaid card to add to inventory, a signature from the prepaid card issuer to transfer the prepaid card safe to add to inventory to the PrepaidCardMarket contract, and the address of the PrepaidCardMarket contract.
+This contract will only permit unused Prepaid card safes to be added to inventory by the issuer of the Prepaid Card.
+This contract will then perform the gnosis safe transfer of the prepaid card to the PrepaidCardMarket contract using the provided signature, and then this contract will call the necessary functions to add the transferred prepaid card safe to the issuer's inventory in the PrepaidCardMarket contract.

+### RemovePrepaidCardInventoryHandler
+The `RemovePrepaidCardInventoryHandler` is a contract that handles the `removePrepaidCardInventory` action.
+This contract will receive a "removePrepaidCardInventory" action accompanied by ABI encoded fields that include a list of prepaid card safe addresses to be removed from an issuer's inventory in the PrepaidCardMarket contract.
+This contract will iterate over the list of prepaid card safe addresses and leverage an EIP-1271 contract signature to transfer the prepaid card safes back to the issuer that originally added these prepaid card safes to the inventory, thereby removing these prepaid card safes from the PrepaidCardMarket contract inventory.

+### SetPrepaidCardAskHandler
+The `SetPrepaidCardAskHandler` is a contract that handles the `setPrepaidCardAsk` action.
+This contract will receive a "setPrepaidCardAsk" action accompanied by ABI encoded fields that include the SKU for prepaid card inventory and the ask price for a single item in the inventory in units of the issuing token for the prepaid card.
+Until an ask price is set for a SKU, the prepaid cards that are a part of the SKU cannot be provisioned.
+This is to prevent the scenario where prepaid cards could be purchased before a price is set when the TBD direct purchase functionality is added to the PrepaidCardMarket contract.
+Eventually when the TBD direct purchase functionality is added, the ask price will be used to charge EOAs that wish to purchase prepaid card inventory from the PrepaidCardMarket contract.

 ### RegisterRewardProgramHandler
 The `RegisterRewardProgramHandler` is a contract that handles the `registerRewardProgram` action.
 This contract will receive reward program registration payments from the `ActionHandler`.
 This contract will call the `RewardManager` to register the reward program and set a _Reward Program Admin_.
 This contract sends the protocol fee (`rewardProgramRegistrationFeeInSpend`) to a designated address that is used to collect protocol fees (for rewards).
 See [reward glossary](#rewardmanager).